microtick/node-operations/README.md

 requiring less disk space and making it easier for a node to recover.
 We will also add some additional markets.
 This will not yet be the Stargate upgrade.

-Ensure you have the 'jq' tool installed on your system:
+Ensure you have the 'jq' tool and Python3 installed on your system:

 ```
-$ sudo apt-get install jq
+$ sudo apt-get install jq python3
 ```

 ## Risks